top of page

 - How often you want to brush your dog?

-- Does your dogs coat mat easily?
+- Does your dog's coat matt easily?

-- What are your dogs day-to-day activities? (ie sleeping on the lounge/swimming/rolling in the grass)
+- What are your dog's day-to-day activities? (ie sleeping on the lounge/swimming/rolling in the grass)

 - Time of year and if you dog feels the heat/cold